 Ecosystem: A group of plants and animals that interact with each other and their surroundings

-The eleven biomes of Earth: Tropical rainforests, deciduous forests, mountains, coniferous forests, scrub lands, temperate grasslands/prairies, tundra, tropical grasslands, deserts, polar areas, oceans
+The eleven biomes of Earth: Tropical rainforests, deciduous forests, mountains, coniferous forests, scrub lands, temperate grasslands/prairies, tundra, tropical grasslands, deserts, polar areas and oceans

 Biodiversity: The huge variety of living things in a particular area.
 Biodiversity is lost with selective breeding.

-The Ozone Layer: The layer of ozone (O3) that exists in the upper atomosphere of earth.
-It is poisonous to humans but protects us from UV rays.
+The Ozone Layer: The layer of ozone (O3) that exists in the upper atmosphere of earth.
+It is poisonous to humans when inhaled but, at a distance, protects us from UV rays.

-The Greenhouse Effect: The result of an overabundance of carbon dioxide in the atmosphere, which traps heat and causes a greenhouse-like effect on earth which then results in major climate change
+The Greenhouse Effect: The result of an overabundance of carbon dioxide in the atmosphere, which traps heat and causes a greenhouse-like effect on Earth, warming oceans and air and, in turn, causing significant climate change

-Global warming: The result of the Greenhouse Effect
+Global warming: A slow warming of the earth resulting from the Greenhouse Effect

-Biodegradable: A substance that can be decomposed by bacteria or other living organisms
+Biodegradable: The ability of a substance to be decomposed by bacteria or other living organisms in its environment

 The four basic climate types: Tropical (hot all year); polar (cold all year); temperate (moderate, seasonal change); deserts (dry all year).

 Wind: The movement of air that happens when higher pressure air is moving toward lower pressure air.
-If there’s no pressure difference, there is no wind.
+If there is no pressure difference, there is no wind.

 Storm: Any disruption in the atmosphere producing severe weather, including strong wind, tornadoes, hail, rain, snow (blizzard), lightning (thunderstorm), clouds of dust or sand carried by wind (a dust or sand storm)